promitor/docs/docs/scraping/overview.md

 - `azureMetadata.cloud` - The name of the Azure cloud to use.
 Options are `Global` (default), `China`, `UsGov` & `Germany`.

+### Azure Monitor Integration

+In the newest release of Promitor, integration with Azure Monitor will use [Azure.Monitor](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/monitor/Azure.Monitor.Query) package under Azure SDK for .NET by default.
+This migration was needed because the [original SDK](https://github.com/Azure/azure-libraries-for-net) has been deprecated since 2022.

+Since the refactoring may not be completely stable, setting feature flag `useAzureMonitorSdk: false` will revert back to using the legacy SDK for scraping.

 ### Metric Defaults

 - `metricDefaults.aggregation.interval` - The default interval which defines over